avinashbabudonthu/core-java-practice/notes.md

 * abstract
 	* Declared on class, method
 	* Declared on class - Object cannot be created
+	* Can create object of sub class of abstract class
 	* Declared on method - to write method without implementation
 * final
 	* Declared on class, method, variable
 	* Declared on class - restricts a class from being inherited
 	* Declared on method - cannot override method
-	* Declared on values - cannot be reassigned
+	* Declared on variable - cannot be reassigned
 * strictfp
 	* it is related to the checking of floating point values irrespective of OS
 * static:
-	* Declared on class, method, variable
+	* Declared on inner classes, method, variable
 	* Declared on method, variable - no object creation required to access
 	* non static members can access static members
 	* static members cannot access non static members